mellowtechie/wond696-dante/README.md

 ### Configure and test all extra IP's.

 If you are binding multiple IP's to your VPS pause and go do that first.
-For OVHcloud use the following guide and make sure the IP's bind and show up when you run `sudo ipconfig` before proceeding. https://support.us.ovhcloud.com/hc/en-us/articles/360014248820-How-to-Configure-IP-Aliasing-on-a-VPS.
+For OVHcloud use the following guide and make sure you can ping each IP before proceeding. https://support.us.ovhcloud.com/hc/en-us/articles/360014248820-How-to-Configure-IP-Aliasing-on-a-VPS.
 You may also need to review this to see how to assign multiple addresses on Ubuntu 20.10 with netplan.

 It took some trial and error to get the netplan configuration correct but here is how I ended up doing it.